You are viewing: 2025/26 version

 Questions in Section A (Language) invite candidates to make their own selection of texts or passages of texts for commentary, in accordance with the terms of the particular question chosen.
 Copies of the texts or passages used must be included as an appendix to the portfolio.
 The combined length of all texts or passages chosen must not exceed 70 lines.
 The texts or passages used will not count towards the word limit for the commentary answer.

-A typed copy of the portfolio must be submitted using the University approved assessment platform, by noon on Thursday of the fifth week of the same Trinity Term.
-A certificate, signed by the candidate to the effect that each answer is the candidate's own work, and that the candidate has read the Faculty guidelines on plagiarism, must be included with each portfolio.
+The portfolio must be submitted using the University approved assessment platform, by noon on Thursday of the fifth week of the same Trinity Term.

 Following the publication of themes for this subject on Monday of the fourth week of Trinity Term, the candidate must neither discuss his or her choice of themes nor the method of handling them with any tutor.
 Every portfolio must be the work of the candidate alone, but he or she may discuss with his or her tutor the subjects and approach to the essays up until the stated publication date of the portfolio themes.

-Portfolios previously submitted for the First Public Examination in English Language and Literature may be resubmitted.
+Portfolios previously submitted for the First Public Examination in Classics and English may be resubmitted.
 No answer will be accepted that has already been submitted, wholly or substantially, for a final honour school or any other degree of this University, or degree of any other institution.

 Work deemed to be either too short or of excessive length may be penalised.